mbofos01/mbofos01/README.md

 - 👋 Hi, I’m @mbofos01
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Software Engineering and Machine Learning
-- 🌱 I’m currently learning machine learning
 - 📫 How to reach me mbofos@outlook.com

 <!---